 7 Reasons To Have Sex on Your Period, Because The Health Benefits Certainly Outweigh Any Mess

 Sure, period sex can sometimes be a messy situation.
 Although you may not find yourself covered head-to-toe in blood as if you’ve just bathed in an entire vat of it, the activity can still wreak some heavy-duty havoc if you don't take precautions to keep the collateral damage to a minimum.
 (You know, like towels.)
-But as we learned back in September, when Maureen O’Connor wrote about the topic for NY Magazine, period sex is a thing that people are doing.
+But as we learned back in September, when Maureen O’Connor wrote about the topic for New York Magazine, period sex is a thing that people are doing.
 And a lot of dudes are into it — like, really into it.
 And I say good for them!
-The world needs more bloodthirsty vampires!
-It's not just for those pale people in Twilight, I'm telling ya!
+But why are people still so hesitant to have sex on their periods?

 “Some people are hesitant to have sex on their period, but believe it or not, having your period can make sex even better,” Lauren Schulte Wang, CEO of The Flex Company, tells Bustle.
 “There are many reasons to enjoy sex whenever you feel it’s right for you.
 Your period is completely natural and there’s nothing to be embarrassed about.”